taufiksoleh/qui/README.md

 #### Accessing Pod Shell
 1. Press `1` to view pods
 2. Select a pod with `↑`/`↓`
-3. Press `e` to exec into the pod
+3. Press `e` to open the terminal choice menu
+4. Choose your preferred terminal type:
+   - **[1] Embedded Terminal**: Shell within the TUI (good for quick commands)
+   - **[2] Native Terminal Tab**: Opens new tab in your terminal app (best for irb, rails console, etc.)
+5. Use arrow keys or number keys to select, press Enter to confirm
-4. Type `exit` to return to the TUI
+6. Type `exit` to close the connection when done

 #### Getting Help
 - Press `?` or `h` anytime to see the full help screen